 Cognitive: Knowledge and understanding of materials.
 Knowledge of all areas of material will be assessed through quizzes and exams.
 Quizzes and exams will be broad and specific in nature and will be geared to make sure the student is doing the assigned reading.
 Exams will be mainly objective in nature.

 Metacognitive/Performance and Skills: Each student will be required to show how they can incorporate the cognitive aspects of this material attained from the text and lectures by group interactive exercises and assigned projects.

 Affective: Attendance is very important for students to do well with the assignments.

+GRADING POLICY:

-GRADING POLICY: Grades of A, B, C, D, or F will be awarded each student on the basis of a point system.
-There will be several examinations administered during the semester.
-Examinations will be over material discussed in class, assigned reading, and audio-visual presentations.
+Grades of A, B, C, D, or F will be awarded each student on the basis of a point system.
+There will be nine (9) examinations administered during the semester.
+Examinations will be over the nine (9) chapters.
+Each question is worth 3 points.
+Each test has 20 questions for a total of 540 points.

 Academic dishonesty will result in no credit given for that particular assignment, project, exam, etc. The instructor also reserves the right to drop a student from the course for any act that may be labeled "academic dishonesty."
 A student may also be dropped from the course for behavior that is considered "inappropriate" on the part of the instructor.
 Any behavior that could disrupt an academic atmosphere would be considered "inappropriate", such as excessive tardiness, excessive talking, sleeping, etc. A student may also be given an F in the course if cheating occurs past the last official drop day.

-GRADING/ ATTENDANCE: Each student is required to attend all class sessions.
-See attendance policy in the college catalog.
+GRADING:

 The student's grade will be based solely on the following point system.
-These will be through essay questions given during class.
-These can only be taken during the regular class period.
-2,600-3,000 A 2,400-2,599 B 2,200-2,399 C 2,100-2,199 D 0 -2,099 F Any make-up work must be done prior to the student missing class and before the next class meeting.

-Only excused absences will be considered for make-up work.
-It is the sole responsibility for the student to contact the instructor regarding any make-up work.
-Any student with more than six (6) unexcused absences will be dropped from the course.
-RULES: The following behavior can result in lost points or dropped from the class.
-ANY cheating • Use of cell phones (including incoming calls/sounds/vibrations....without permission of instructor) Text messaging (without permission of instructor) Use of laptops (without permission of instructor) Listening to music/headphone use during class Gum Sleeping Disruptive talking/behavior Use of red ink Not putting full name on assignments Leaving early Arriving late SPECIAL NOTES:
+system.
+486-540 A 432-485 B 378-431 C 324-377 D

+0 -333 F

+25% RULE:

+There is a 25% rule in the on-line classes.
+This means a student must have completed at least 25% of the class by a certain date or be dropped from the class.
+In Development Psychology on-line class that date is September 27, 2010 at 11:55 p.m. and three (3) of the nine (9) tests must be completed by that date.

+SPECIAL NOTES: